-A combination of veggie broth and vegan mayo is what gives these dairy-free mashed potatoes a super creamy consistency without using a milk or butter substitute.
-They're easy to make, vegan, nut-free, gluten-free and have a soy-free option.
+A combination of broth and mayo is what gives these dairy-free mashed potatoes a super creamy consistency without using a milk or butter substitute.
+They're nut-free, gluten-free and can be made either vegan or vegetarian.

 Mashed potatoes are one of those side dishes you can just never have enough of.